Cable TV Connection Guide

 Please check that your Cable Ready TV is programmed for CABLE and not for ANTENNA input.
 Some TVs have switches on the back.
 Most use the remote control to access Main Menu Setup Functions.

 CUIT will send a technician to your room to program your television for cable.
-Your student account will be billed $25 for that service.
+For students, your student account will be billed $25 for that service.

 If you are still having problems such as partial channel reception, snow or static, contact the CUIT Service Desk at email firstname.lastname@example.org or call 212-854-1919.